At request, STF minister Alexandre de Moraes receives Justice minister in São Paulo | Policy

 Alexandre de Moraes responded to a request from Torres for the meeting, which lasted more than four hours.

 The minister is the member of the STF most attacked by President Jair Bolsonaro.
-In the political events in which the president participated last Tuesday (7) in Brasília and São Paulo, Bolsonaro called him a “scoundrel”, said he would no longer comply with his decisions and threatened the president of the STF, Luiz Fux: “Or the head of that power frame your [Moraes] or that power can suffer what we don’t want.”
+In the political events in which the president participated last Tuesday (7) in Brasília and São Paulo, Bolsonaro called him a “scoundrel”, said he would no longer comply with his decisions and threatened the president of the STF, Luiz Fux: “Or the head of that power frame your [Moraes] or this power can suffer what we don’t want” (video below).

+Bolsonaro attacks Alexandre de Moraes and says he will no longer comply with the minister’s decisions

 Alexandre de Moraes is the minister responsible for the investigation underway at the Supreme Court that investigates the organization of acts against democracy.
 Based on this inquiry, he has already ordered the arrest of allies of the President of the Republic and of Pocketnarista militants, which provoked annoyance in Bolsonaro.